dclelland/Plinth/README.md

 ### [Autocorrelation](Sources/Plinth/Extensions/Signal%20Processing/Autocorrelation.swift)

-Calculate the autocorrelation of a matrix by taking the product of the spectrum with the complex conjugate or magnitudes.
+Calculate the autocorrelation of a matrix by taking the product of the spectrum with its complex conjugate or magnitudes.

 ### [Autoconvolution](Sources/Plinth/Extensions/Signal%20Processing/Autoconvolution.swift)

-Calculate the autocorrelation of a matrix by taking the square of the spectrum.
+Calculate the autoconvolution of a matrix by taking the square of the spectrum or its magnitudes.

 ### [Convolution](Sources/Plinth/Extensions/Signal%20Processing/Convolution.swift)